 Applications to the 2019 BDSP will open on 1 March and close on 31 March.
 If you have questions, don’t hesitate to contact Nicole Adelstein in chemistry, Sep Modrek in economics (she is on parental leave, contact Bobby Chakalovwith questions), Pleuni Pennings in biology or Rori Rohlfs in biology.

 Looking forward to your application!
+You can apply through this link to be a participant.

 Do I need programming and/or research experience to join the BDSP?